 I know this post is pretty late for our Reading Lately linkup, but I’ve mentioned before that life has been pretty crazy lately.
 But I needed to get more blog posts up and I wanted you to know what I’ve been reading lately!
-But I’m back with Michelle from Michelle Lately (check out her renovated blog!) and Alison from Puppies & Pretties bringing you our latest Reading Lately!
+But I’m back with Michelle from Michelle Lately and Alison from Puppies & Pretties bringing you our latest Reading Lately!

 Winter Garden by Kristin Hannah